Biedenkopf

-Biedenkopf ([ˈbiːdn̩ˌkɔpf]) is a spa town in western Hesse, Germany with a population of 13,491 (2020).
+Biedenkopf ([ˈbiːdn̩ˌkɔpf]) is a spa town in western Hesse, Germany with a population of 12,969 (2024).

 Geography

 Location

 The town of Biedenkopf lies in the west of Marburg-Biedenkopf district.
 Ringed by mountains reaching up to 674 mabove sea level – the Sackpfeife in the Rothaargebirge reaches this height – the town lies on the upper reaches of the river Lahn.
 Together with 18 other municipalities, it belongs to the Lahn-Dill-Bergland region.

-Neighbouring communities
+Neighbouring municipalities

-Clockwise from the north, the following towns and communities border on Biedenkopf: the towns of Hatzfeld and Battenberg in Waldeck-Frankenberg district, in Marburg-Biedenkopf district the towns of Münchhausen am Christenberg and Wetter and the communities of Dautphetal and Breidenbach as well as the towns of Bad Laasphe and Bad Berleburg in Siegen-Wittgenstein district.
+Clockwise from the north, the following towns and municipalities border on Biedenkopf: the towns of Hatzfeld and Battenberg in Waldeck-Frankenberg district, in Marburg-Biedenkopf district the towns of Münchhausen am Christenberg and Wetter and the municipalities of Dautphetal and Breidenbach as well as the towns of Bad Laasphe and Bad Berleburg in Siegen-Wittgenstein district.